costakamby/CryptoBot/README.md

 # CryptoBot
-playing around  with a crypto bot
+playing around  with a crypto bot using binance api